shahineb/gan-sandbox/README.md

 - [ ] Create Logger > Trainer attribute => modify fit and any other places logger should occur
 - [x] Make VAE implementation more general and prone to experiments
 - [ ] Add network initializer
+- [ ] Feature to compute hidden dimension numel = f(pooling, strides, padding, kernel_size)
-- [ ] Make Discriminator implementation more general and prone to experiments
+- [x] Make Discriminator implementation more general and prone to experiments
 - [ ] Checkout AverageMeter vs Logger pluggin
 - [ ] Checkout adversarial training scripts to see how adversarial balance is handled